 Bass and guitar leaked from the garage in front of me.
 I tuned my head to the music, but my energies of perception were usurped when the façade over the garage melted from HOA beige to rowdy pink.

 Bewilderment.
 Was something wrong with me?
-I clenched the lighter in my pocket and stepped off the curb to appraise the property in relation to its neighbors.
+I stepped off the curb to appraise the property in relation to its neighbors.
 The stucco of the house in front of me cooled to undulating blue.
 The place next door stayed beige.

 The material explanation I hoped for appeared in the form of canisters mounted in the yard and the eave gutters.
 I began to digest the spectacle for what it was: The way someone had escaped the HOA covenant and painted their house whatever color they wanted.
 As long as it was night.